Masuzu/SarasaBot/README.md

 - track raids in real time faster than Tweetdeck
 - join raids faster a human can.
 First come first serve!
 - parse user scripts to **[use skills and summons](https://www.youtube.com/watch?v=SwWNsTNXWSc)** and customize the sequences of actions performed during fights, the same was as [Zooey Bot](https://github.com/Masuzu/ZooeyBot).
 This offers a plethora of possibilities to help you tackle the harder quests.
+- join another raid mid-fight without having to wait for the end of the battle
 - choose summons among a user-defined list of preferences, and refresh summons when some are not available
 - refill BP on its own when needed
 - stop automatically when the captcha screen appears, when X AP potions were used or when Y minutes were elapsed